MoMo830/AliG/README.md

 ### Max Power (%)
 Defines the upper power limit for the darkest pixels.
 Adjust this based on your laser's wattage and the material's density.
 The goal is to achieve a deep black without deep charring or structural damage to the wood fibers.

-### X-resolution scale
-The X-resolution scale reduces the resolution along the X-axis in order to reduce the controller workload and reach the desired feedrate.
-To maintain a feedrate of 3000mm/min, a value of **1.2** is sufficient for my setup.

 ### Laser latency/delay (ms)
 M67 commands and Laser drivers have internal delays.
 Therefore, there's a parameter to take this into account.
 In my build, at a feedrate of 3000mm/min, the ideal setting is **11.5 ms**.
 If this parameter is not correctly set, you will experience blur as the engraved lines will not align.